PC-Admin/PC-Admins-Synapse-Setup-Guide/README.md

 ***
 ## Server Setup

 Configure a Debian 9 server with auto-updates, security and SSH access.
+Ports 80, 443 and 8448 will need to be open for the web service and federation.
 ***

 ## DNS Records

 Set up a simple A record.
 With ‘yourserver.org’ pointed to your servers IP.
 Additionally you might setup a DNS SRV record, though it's only necessary, when you changed your federation port to listen on another port the the default port 8448.

 Example DNS SRV record: _matrix._tcp        3600 IN SRV     10 0 8448 yourserver.org